minprog/webapps/projects/project 2/content.md

 In this project, you'll build an online messaging service using Flask, similar in spirit to [Slack](https://slack.com/).
-Users will be able to sign into your site with a display name, create channels (i.e. chatrooms) to communicate in, as well as see and join existing channels.
+Users will be able to sign into your site with a display name, create channels (i.e. chatroom's) to communicate in, as well as see and join existing channels.
 Once a channel is selected, users will be able to send and receive messages with one another in real time.
 Finally, you'll add a personal touch to your chat application of your choosing!